stevencohn/OneMore/README.md

 [Table commands](../../wiki/Table-Commands) (12)

 * Calculate Excel-like formulas in tables (F5)
+* Apply or clear styling in tables, including cell shading and fonts
+* Create your own custom table styles
 * Delete formula from selected table cells
 * Highlight all cells on the page with custom formulas
 * Recalculate all formulas in selected tables on the page (Shift + F5)